 This document describes the details of the different cameras/sensors currently available as well as the resulting images produced by them.

-Although we plan to extend the sensor suite of CARLA in the near future, at the moment there are only three different sensors available.
-These three sensors are implemented as different post-processing effects applied to scene capture cameras.
+Although we plan to extend the sensor suite of CARLA in the near future, at the moment there are four different sensors available.

 The images are sent by the server as a BGRA array of bytes.
 The provided Python client retrieves the images in this format, it's up to the users to parse the images and convert them to the desired format.
 There are some examples in the PythonClient folder showing how to parse the images.

-There is a fourth post-processing effect available, None, which provides a view with of the scene with no effect, not even lens effects like flares or depth of field; we will skip this one in the following descriptions.
+There is a fourth post-processing effect available for cameras, None, which provides a view with of the scene with no effect, not even scene lighting; we will skip this one in the following descriptions.

 - Vignette Darkens the border of the screen.